Calling Setup

 Adding a Phone Number

 To add a phone number in your desired country/area code, go into Settings > Communication > Phone & Voicemail > + Add > New Number.
-Enter your desired country/area code and we’ll go fetch a new number for you.
+Enter your desired country/area code and we’ll fetch a new number for you.

 Area code selection